 Jeff George has served as a member of our board of directors and as Chair since March 2024.
 Since January 2017, Mr. George has served as the Managing Partner of Maytal Capital, a healthcare-focused private equity investment and advisory firm he founded.
 Between 2008 and 2016, Mr. George served on the Executive Committee of Novartis Group AG, a pharmaceutical company, first as Division Head and CEO of Sandoz, Novartis' generic pharmaceuticals and biosimilars subsidiary, and then as Division Head and CEO of Alcon, Novartis' then eye care subsidiary.
 Mr. George previously headed Emerging Markets for the Middle East, Africa, Southeast Asia and CIS at Novartis Pharmaceuticals and served as Vice President and Head of Western and Eastern Europe for Novartis Vaccines.
 Prior to this, Mr. George held leadership roles at Gap Inc. and McKinsey & Co.
 Mr. George serves on the boards of directors of Amneal Pharmaceuticals, Inc. (Nasdaq: AMRX), a generics and specialty pharmaceuticals company, 908 Devices (Nasdaq: MASS), a pioneer in life science diagnostics, Dorian Therapeutics, a cellular senescence biotech spun out of Stanford University, and MAPS PBC, a late-stage CNS-focused private biopharma company where he serves as chairman of the board.
+Mr. George also currently serves on several non-profit boards and previously served as the Chairman of Education Opens Doors.
 Mr. George has also served as an Operating Partner at Revival Healthcare Capital, a medical device-focused private equity firm.
 Mr. George holds an M.B.A. from Harvard Business School, an M.A. from Johns Hopkins University's School of Advanced International Studies, and a B.A. from Carleton College.